 They reflect pretty good value - you get similar content to Sky for a much lower price.
 In general you'll pay less than most pay-TV, though what you get is far more limited - you'll have to pay an additional charge if you want to get a set top box, for example.

-Your first choice is the broadband speed - you choose between standard ADSL - slow and outdated by modern standards, but suitable for light users or small households - and two superfast fibre options for those who want a bit more oomph.
+In terms of speed, choose between standard ADSL - slow and outdated by modern standards, but suitable for light users or small households - and two superfast fibre options for those who want a bit more oomph.

 Finally, you pick a phone plan - choosing between pay as you go, evening and weekend, and anytime calls.
 We'll delve into home phone a bit later, but overall, building a package is incredibly straightforward - something we appreciate.

-Four kinds of TV 'passes' are available from NOW Broadband:
+Five kinds of TV 'passes' are available from NOW Broadband:

 - Entertainment Pass - live channels and on demand programmes from ABC Studios, Comedy Central, Discovery, Fox, Gold, MTV, Nat Geo Wild, Sky 1, Sky Arts, Sky Atlantic, Sky Witness, Syfy, and Viceland